Collision and fire at turn 1

 Sunday 3 September 2017

-The photos here are a sequence showing how a collision occurred and the dramatic result of that collision.
-The impact was not hard, but one that’s typical of braking incidents that can happen after a fast straight into a tight corner.
+The sequence of photos here show how a collision occurred and the dramatic result of that collision.
+The impact was not hard, but one that’s typical of braking incidents after a fast straight into a tight corner.
 No one was injured, just damaged hopes and ambitions of a team and its drivers.

 After the race start, I positioned myself on the inside of the tight right-hand turn at the end of the main straight.
-It’s a long straight (approximately 900 metres) the top end of which starts with a short downhill section that creates plenty of opportunity to build momentum.
+It’s a long straight (approximately 900 metres) the top end of which starts with a short downhill section, creating plenty of opportunity to build momentum.
 I figured that turn 1 would provide some drama under braking, some overtaking and slow the cars enough to get a few decent shots.